Melody Belle: 2019/2020: Five-Year-Old Season

-Melody Belle was spelled 161 days and then kicked off the 2019/2020 season on August 17 with a fourth place in the Group 2 $100,000 Foxbridge Plate at Te Rapa Racecourse under Michael McNab.
+Melody Belle was spelled 161 days and then kicked off the 2019/2020 season on 17 August with a fourth place in the Group 2 $100,000 Foxbridge Plate at Te Rapa Racecourse under Michael McNab.

 She then returned to Hastings Racecourse in late August to race for the second time in the first leg of the New Zealand's Triple Crown, the Group 1 $200,000 Tarzino Trophy (1400m).
 She cruised to victory under Michael McNab.
 Three weeks later, Melody Belle returned in the second leg of the Triple Crown, the Group 1 Windsor Park Plate (1600m), for the second time.
 She won by nearly three lengths under Opie Bosson, tying with the two-time New Zealand Horse of the Year Mufhasa for the most Group 1 wins in New Zealand with eight.

 Huge crowds gathered to watch the Livamol Spring Classic on 5 October, where Opie Bosson rode Melody Belle into the history books as she became the only horse to win the New Zealand's Triple Crown.
 By winning the Triple Crown, Melody Belle had won three Group 1 races in only five weeks.
 With the win, she also became the only horse to win 9 Group One races in New Zealand.

 Keeping her brilliant win streak alive, Melody Belle returned under Opie Bosson to win the Group 1 $1,000,000 Empire Rose Stakes (1600m) at Flemington Racecourse in Australia on Australian Derby Day, 2 November.
 This was her first Group 1 win in Australia and her tenth Group 1 win overall.
-Melody Belle stayed in Melbourne and came second from gate 15 under Opie Bosson in the Group 1 $2,000,000 Mackinnon Stakes on 9 November against star mare Magic Wand.
+Melody Belle stayed in Melbourne and came second from gate 15 under Bosson in the Group 1 $2,000,000 Mackinnon Stakes on 9 November against star mare Magic Wand.

-After a 105 day spell, Melody Belle returned to Australia for am autumn campaign.
-Her first race was the Group 1 Futurity Stakes (1400m) on 22 February, which she finished third under Opie Bosson.
-She came third again with Opie Bosson in the All Star Mile on 14 March.
-On 4 April, Opie Bosson rode her again in the Doncaster Mile where they cane fourth over a very heavy track.
-Her autumn campaign concluded with a gritty fifth place finish in the Queen Elizabeth Stakes at Royal Randwick on 4 April under Kerrin McEvoy.
+After a 105-day spell, Melody Belle returned to Australia for am autumn campaign.
+Her first race was the Group 1 Futurity Stakes (1400m) on 22 February, which she finished third under Bosson.
+She came third again with Bosson in the All Star Mile on 14 March.
+On 4 April, Bosson rode her again in the Doncaster Mile where they cane fourth over a very heavy track.
+Her autumn campaign concluded with a gritty fifth-place finish in the Queen Elizabeth Stakes at Royal Randwick on 4 April under Kerrin McEvoy.

 Melody Belle was named 2019/2020 Champion Sprinter Miler and Champion Middle Distance Horse, as well as being crowned Horse of the Year for the second consecutive year.